grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "I am certainly ready to eat," said Hemi.

-Dinner was a white mush of crushed up hard biscuit mixed with water and fried with butter.
-Gregory had stirred in bits of dried salted meat, and was making a pan of scrambled eggs to accompany the mush with at least a little nutrition.
+Dinner was a white mush of crushed-up hard biscuit mixed with water and fried with butter.
+Gregory had stirred in bits of dried salted meat and was making a pan of scrambled eggs to accompany the mush with at least a little nutrition.
 He kept making more eggs --- in small batches, so at least they would be hot for the crew coming to eat.

-Hemi and Percy loaded up bowls of the hot glop --- Hemi with twice as much as Percy --- and with two tin cups of coffee, sat down at the galley table.
+Hemi and Percy loaded up bowls of the hot glop --- Hemi with twice as much as Percy --- and, with two tin cups of coffee, sat down at the galley table.
 They ate in silence for a few minutes.

 Hemi had let Herschel out of his cage as soon as the bird had come aboard, and Herschel had made his primary home in the _Prospect_'s galley, claiming any crumbs that made it to the deck.
 He wandered among their feet as they ate.